zayamatias/sscraper/README.md

 Also, some image/video libraries are needed, cannot remember which right now, will try to update them when I remember.

+If you have any questions, you can always contact me in twitter:[8bitzaya](https://twitter.com/8bitzaya) or I suppose GitHuv too.
+Enjoy!

 **The script will run on a single thread, so it will not be super fast, parsing 70000 roms with an empty local DB may take up to 3 days or more depending on circumstances**

 ## Default Behavior